Amuthalakshmi/Gamefroot-Blockly/README.md

 - If a block performs a function it should be coloured with Blockly.Blocks.STATEMENT_HUE.
 - Blocks that serve as an entry point for other blocks (events/functions/etc) should be coloured with Blockly.Blocks.CALLABLE_HUE.

+## Checking Code Generation

+The headless demo in the blockly repo has been edited to allow easy testing for our server.
+The first step to testing blockly is to ensure it generates code correctly, the next step is ensuring it can do it without graphics using the headless demo @demos/headless/index.html

+Adding new blocks should not ever break the headless implementation of blockly, but if you are ever playing with the core of blockly, it's best to test the headless implementation again to ensure that the new code will also work on our server.

 ## Generating Code with Node.js

 We are running a node server to generate javascript from the blockly code.
 The server